 whilst Daniel, the type and sign of the true position of the people, remains at Babylon, and at the same time tells before God their history according to the counsels of God.
 The altar was re-established by faith.
 It was on the one hand the grace of God, and on the other in man the faithfulness which recognized Him in his difficulties, as his safeguard and wall of defence.
 Look at that beautiful passage, @Ezra 3: 2, 3.
 The people of God are always in their right place when they adore God and recognize Him as their surety and strength.

 It is quite another thing to pretend to re-establish, according to the order of the dispensation, that which has been lost.
 Could he re-establish the kings?
-Did he place Zorobabel on the throne?
+Did he place Zorubabel on the throne?
 By no means.
 That would have been to have disowned the judgment which God was passing on His people.
 Did Nehemiah dare even to put in order the priests who could not trace their genealogy?
 No; he put them aside.

 Read @Nehemiah 9: 36, 37 and you will see how far the primitive state had been re-established.